- 37 seconds ago

 - 11Minutes

-Rebooting or getting your metabolism reset is a great way to start the journey towards greater health and happiness.
+Rebooting or resetting your metabolism a great way to start the journey towards greater health and happiness, and extend quality of life.

-Whether is Cholesterol, Blood sugar, or Weight Gain that’s the problem, a metabolic reset is just the thing.
+Whether is Cholesterol, Blood pressure, Blood sugar, or Weight Gain that’s the problem, a metabolic reset is just the thing.
 First, let’s outline exactly what metabolic syndrome is.

 (1) (International Diabetes Federation[43] IDF) consensus PDF https://www.idf.org/our-activities/advocacy-awareness/resources-and-tools/60:idfconsensus-worldwide-definitionof-the-metabolic-syndrome.html